clapinton/super-mario-ticzz-tuckzz/README.md

 ![Super Mario Bros theme](/images/README/smb1.jpg)

 Cool cool.
 But what about 15?
-Well, I still don't know what to do on that one.
+Well, I still don't know what to do on that one, so for now, it renders the Super Mario World theme (5 takes precedence over 3).
 Ideally I'd want it to render Super Mario 64 graphics, but it's really hard to get transparent assets out there, and it'd be even harder to record the game myself and remove the background.
 Remember: Mario on 1, 3 and World didn't have much movement while he was stopped, the camera was mostly fixed and removing the background was much easier because pixels.
 Anyway, maybe someday I'll manage to do that.

 When the minute changes, Mario jumps and hits the block (on a full hour, both blocks are hit).
 I also doomed a goomba into eternal suffering by spawning it a couple of seconds before the jump.
 It shall never hit our hero.